studsio/core/doc/GettingStarted.md

         └── releases/
             └── myproj-1.0.0-bbb.fw

+See [Building](Building.html) for detailed documentation on the build process.

 ## Running your Project

 To run your freshly minted project we need to burn our firmware image onto a